Coconut Juice (song)

-"Coconut Juice" is the debut single by American rapper Tyga featuring Travis McCoy (of Gym Class Heroes).
-The song was first released on March 22, 2008 as the lead and second from single from the rapper's debut studio album, No Introduction (2008).
-The song contains a sample of the track "Coconut" by Harry Nilsson.
-Pete Wentz and Young Money-founder Lil Wayne make cameos in the track's Dale "Rage" Resteghini-directed music video.
-The song features additional production by Martin Johnson.
+"Coconut Juice" is a song by American rapper Tyga featuring American singer and rapper Travis McCoy of Gym Class Heroes.
+It was released on March 22, 2008, by Decaydance Records and BatSquad as the lead single from Tyga's debut studio album, No Introduction (2008).
+The song was produced by S*A*M & Sluggo and features additional production from Martin Johnson.
+It contains an interpolation of "Coconut" by Harry Nilsson.